Justin Wilson (racing driver): IndyCar Series (2008–2015)

 Late in the season RuSPORT announced it was closing and informed Wilson and his colleagues.
 He was put on Newman/Haas' shortlist to replace the outgoing Bourdais for the 2008 season, and was rumoured to be in contention to drive for Andretti Green Racing and did not want to move to the American Le Mans Series.
 Wilson and Palmer agreed terms to join Newman/Haas in the CCWS before it amalgamated with the IRL to form the IndyCar Series.
 Wilson said his objective for the season was to perform to the best of his ability and acknowledged Newman/Haas would be disadvantaged against the established IndyCar teams on oval tracks noting: "We can only judge the competition when we get there, but we have to be realistic.
 I don't want to overestimate and I don't want to underestimate."

 While Wilson struggled during his rookie season driving the No. 2 Dallara-Honda car, he took pole position for the Toyota Grand Prix of Long Beach, and rapidly established himself as a road course expert.
-He qualified 16th for his first Indianapolis 500.
+He qualified sixteenth for his first Indianapolis 500.
 Mid-race, Wilson had an accident due to a loss of control at the rear of his car, which left him 27th.
 He was third at the Indy Edmonton and achieved his first series victory at the Detroit Indy Grand Prix three races later.
-Wilson was 11th in the drivers' championship with 340 points, and was second in the rookie of the year standings, behind Hideki Mutoh but ahead of Will Power.
+Wilson was eleventh in the drivers' championship with 340 points, and was second in the rookie of the year standings, behind Hideki Mutoh but ahead of Will Power.

 Before the 2009 season Newman/Haas co-owner and actor Paul Newman died and the Great Recession cost the team much of its funding.
 In January 2009 Wilson was released from the team after being informed they could not support two paid drivers without acquiring additional sponsorship.
 The funded Robert Doornbos replaced him.
 He contacted Dale Coyne, the co-owner of the privately underfunded Dale Coyne Racing (DCR) team, in February, after a journalist told him DCR had employed engineer Bill Pappas.
 Wilson visited their workshop for a seat fitting, and became acquainted with Pappas.
 He signed a contract to drive for DCR one month later.
 At the season-opening Grand Prix of St. Petersburg, Wilson began from second and finished third.
-He qualified 15th for the Indianapolis 500; late in the race, Wilson retired following a collision with a barrier after 160 laps, placing 23rd.
-Wilson started second at the Grand Prix at the Glen and led for 49 out of 60 laps in DCR's first open-wheel victory and his second in the series.
+He qualified fifteenth for the Indianapolis 500; late in the race, Wilson retired following a collision with a barrier after 160 laps, placing 23rd.
+Wilson started second at the Grand Prix at the Glen and led for 49 out of sixty laps in DCR's first open-wheel victory and his second in the series.
 With five more top-ten finishes over the rest of the year, he was ninth in the points standings with 354.